Political persuasion (and manipulation) is not only an art but also a science.

 A president everyone mocked for being a dumb idiot, he managed to position a war for big corporations as an all-American payback for freedom, democracy, and world peace.

-Bush’s personal positioning to the electorate the “All-American president”.
+Bush’s personal positioning to the electorate was the “All-American president”.

 And his verbal mistakes helped persuade the electorate of the genuineness of that image: